-The carrying amounts of these instruments classified as cash equivalents are stated at amortized cost, which approximates fair value because of their short-term maturity.
+The fair values of the Company's money market funds are based on quotes received from third-party banks.
+The fair value of commercial paper is based on broker quotes that utilize observable market inputs.
+The carrying amounts of the Company's instruments classified as cash equivalents are stated at amortized cost, which approximates fair value because of their short-term maturity.

-6. Prepaid Expenses and Other Current Assets, and Other Assets
+7. Prepaid Expenses and Other Current Assets, and Other Assets